Rabbi

 Jewish Foundation; Rabbinic Association.

-Some of our Rabbi's achievements: Published articles in a number of magazines and newspapers in Hebrew, English, and French.
+Some of his achievements: Published articles in a number of magazines and newspapers in Hebrew, English, and French.
 Published a number of pamphlets on the subjects of Judaism, the Holocaust, Zionism and the rebirth of Israel.
 Wrote, printed and prepared for mailing the congregational bulletin in all but the last congregation.
 Wrote and produced a great number of radio and T.V. programs on Jewish subjects and about Israel.
 Studied media and communications at Brown University and developed curriculum for teaching Hebrew using the "language lab" method for the Bureau of Jewish Education of Providence, R.I. in 1961-62.
 Established a "media Center" for the Greater Pittsburgh Jewish community in 1977.
 Co-founded "community religion" course taught in Butler High School from 1973-1984.
 Helped create the curriculum and taught courses on "Death and Dying" and "The Bible Through Jewish Eyes" - for the Butler County Community College.
 Lectured on campuses of a number of Christian colleges and seminaries on Jewish-Christian relations, the Jewish and Hebrew interpretation of the Hebrew Scriptures and the Jewish view of Christianity and Christian teachings.
 Participated in Grief and Bereavement seminars at Yeshiva University for ten years, received training in counseling with the dying and their families, with suicidal patients and the families of suicide deaths.
 Worked with interfaith task force counseling with people with life-threatening diseases and their families.
 Did suicide-prevention seminars for health-care professionals and counseling with families of suicides.
 Did premarital counseling with young people about to get married and in a school setting both in high school and in college.
 Did marriage counseling.
 Established a one man media watch on anti-Israel reporting of the news in the local paper and on television.
 Lectured on media-bias, the power of the "oil lobby" and "the Petro-dollar connection."
 Developed a quick and easy program for converting the VIC 20 computer into a Hebrew-English machine and prepared a program for teaching Hebrew to young children using that computer.
 Taught Hebrew to adults and to children, influenced young people to make their home in Israel (ali'ya), and prepared many young people to live a Jewish life in American society.
 Served as consultant to Polk County school Board on new teaching techniques in education and on a standing committee on before & after school child care.
 Published a number of Passover Haggadahs and a text on basic Judaism.
 Served as a consultant on the use of computers in the synagogue office and in the classroom.
 In 1993 published a Hebrew language reading course on Video and Audio tapes.
 In March 1994 publishing an interactive Hebrew learning program for the IBM compatible computer in conjunction with Lev Software.
 Published a linguistic interpretation of the first 22 chapters on Genesis -- a work in progress.
 Moderator, Genesis Conversations, Mosswood Book Store, winter 1996.
 Guest lecturer for series on "The Jewish Prophets," All Saints Episcopal Church, Lakeland.
 In 1997 he created a web page for Temple Emanuelof Lakeland, FL. -- and in 1999 he created this website as well as a website for his new congregation, Beth El -- the Beaches Synagogue.
+Headed the fund-raising project that brought about the building of the permanent home of the synagogue on Roscoe Blvd.
 He served as editor of the Rosetta Stone Hebrew computer program - Level I and more recently Level II.
+In 2008 left the pulpit as the congregation chose to affiliate with Reform Judaism.
+He then founded the Eliezer Ben-Yehuda Foundation, Inc. - to preserve the physical and spiritual heritage of his illustious grandfather.
+2008 - 2011 served as president of the foundation, traveiing throughout North America and Israel to lecture and teach about Ben-Yehuda's work on establishing Am Israel (the Jewish People) in Eretz Yisrael, speaking S'fat Yisrael - Hebrew, the ancient-modern tongue of the Scriptures of the Jewish People.

 Rabbi Ben-Yehuda is a lover and collector of orchestral